Corrupted files: frequently asked questions

 Here are answers to some common questions about corrupted files.

-It's rare for a file to become corrupted.
-Typically, it happens when something goes wrong while the file is being saved.
-For example, the program saving the file might stop working, or your computer might lose power just as the file is being saved.
+It's very rare for a file to become corrupted.
+The most common way it happens is when something goes wrong while a file is being saved.
+For example, the program saving the file might crash, or your computer might lose power just as the file is being saved.